Dot gov

 Online mental health resources

-Deaf Counseling Center is a Deaf-owned and operated psychotherapy and consulting practice staffed by Deaf licensed professional therapists.
-They specialize in working with Deaf people and their families and are committed to:
+Deaf Counseling Center is a Deaf-owned and operated psychotherapy and consulting practice staffed by licensed professional therapists who are Deaf.
+They specialize in working with people who are Deaf and their families and are committed to:

 • Providing safe, confidential, and non-judgmental therapeutic services;

-• Creating a culturally sensitive counseling environment for Deaf clients and their families;
+• Creating a culturally sensitive counseling environment for clients who are Deaf and their families;

 • Ensuring effective communication through American Sign Language;